 Specific careers lessons take place in each group.

-Year 8 Careers lessons remain as part of the ‘Preparation for Life’ lessons and specifically, look at ways of supporting students with their pathway choices by giving them ideas about how different subjects will be useful for different careers.
+Year 8 Careers lessons remain as part of the ‘Moral and Social Studies’ lessons and specifically, look at ways of supporting students with their pathway choices by giving them ideas about how different subjects will be useful for different careers.
 Students will have access to a range of careers websites including ‘U Explore’.
-Some identified students in Year 8 will get the opportunity to take part in different speed networking events.
+All students in Year 8 will get the opportunity to take part in different speed networking events.
 This allows students to meet local business providers and gain invaluable information about several different career sectors.

 Year 9: The focus in Year 9 is effective communication.
-The students will be involved in a ‘Business enterprise day’ during the summer term where they will work alongside business mentors identifying a range of key employability skills.
+The students will be involved in an ‘Enterprise and Work Skills day’ during the summer term where they will work alongside business mentors identifying a range of key employability skills.
+Some students will also have the opportunity to visit a work place or business.

-In Years 9, 10 and 11, students will study careers modules in Culture, Society and Identity (CSI).
+In Years 9, 10 and 11, students will study careers modules in Moral & Social Studies (MSS).
 These will explore many aspects of the world of work including responsibilities, employment rights, discrimination and other areas that will help students in their working life.

 September: Wildern Careers Fair.
 This event allows all students in Year 10 to meet post 16 college providers, local business and apprenticeship providers.
 This aims to get students really focused about the forthcoming post 16 choices at a vital stage in their education.

-June: Mock Interviews.
+June: Practice Interviews.
 This event is to enable all students to experience a real interview in preparation for interviews at post 16 colleges or for apprenticeships.

-June /July: College Taster Days.
-All students have the opportunity to spend a whole day in two different colleges in order that they can really begin to understand what life is like in college and how they differ.
-This is intended to support their preparation for their decision in Year 11.
+June /July: College/ Apprenticeships Taster Days.
+All students have the opportunity to spend a whole day in two different colleges or Apprentice providers in order that they can really begin to understand what life is like after Wildern.
+This is intended to support their preparation for their future decision in Year 11.

 September to December: Careers guidance.
 Students receive careers guidance either in small groups or individually depending on specific needs and future destination data.